Breast Surgery in Calgary, Canada

 Breast augmentation with silicone implants is the most popular breast surgery performed by Dr. Frank.

-The general rule with any procedure following the birth of a child is for the new mother to be finished with breastfeeding for at least two to three months.
+The general rule with any procedure following the birth of a child is for the new mother to be finished with breastfeeding for at least six months.
 This allows the breasts to return to their normal cup size, and that is where any change, whether augmentation or reduction, needs to start from.
 The patient should also be within 10 percent of her ideal body weight.

 Health Canada doesn’t cover cosmetic surgeries, so breast augmentation is not covered unless it follows mastectomy from breast cancer.
 Breast lifts are not covered, as they are deemed elective, cosmetic surgery.
-Female breast reduction is typically covered, but the patient may have to have her primary care physician provide information about the health effects the patient has to deal with due to her enlarged breasts (issues such as neck pain, rashes, carpal tunnel, etc.).
-Male breast reduction is covered if the condition involves glandular tissue under the nipple complex.
-Implant revision surgery is usually covered in cases of rupture and capsular contracture, but not covered with poor placement or when the patient seeks to change the implant size.
+Female breast reduction is can typically be covered, but the patient may have to have her primary care physician provide information about the health effects the patient has to deal with due to her enlarged breasts (issues such as neck pain, rashes, etc.) and send a referral to a surgeon that performs these procedures at a Hospital.
+Male breast reduction is not covered as it is also considered a cosmetic procedure.
+Implant revision surgery is often partially covered by the implant manufacturer in cases of rupture.

 Your ideal breast surgery will make itself known as you explore the characteristics that you want to improve compared to those that you already like about your current appearance.
 If you are generally satisfied with where your breasts sit on the chest wall but you would like more volume and shape, you may achieve great results with breast augmentation alone.
-If you're unhappy with saggy, deflated-looking breasts but have sufficient volume to suit your ideal appearance, then a breast lift alone may give you the results you want.
-You may want to combine these two procedures if you lack both volume and height.
+If you’re unhappy with saggy, deflated-looking breasts but have sufficient volume to suit your ideal appearance, then a breast lift alone may give you the results you want.
+Doing implants and a lift at the same time is risky, it’s something we don’t do here.
+It can often result in over-correction & unecessary scarring.
+The best plan is usually to do the implants first, as they will need to settle into the breast pocket for at least 6 months to a year, and then assess the need for a lift.

 Like natural breast tissue, breast implants have weight to them.
 Where there is weight, there is gravitational pull.
 At some point after having breast augmentation surgery, you will experience sagging.
 This is due primarily to the natural aging process and the way the skin and soft tissue in the body loosen over time.
 Having breast implants won’t necessarily accelerate this process but it may make the process noticeable once breast shape starts to change.
 In fact, one of the reasons women undergo breast augmentation revision is to correct age-related breast ptosis.
 Usually, this takes place at least 10 years after the first surgery.

 In recent years, more women have sought to have their breast implants removed without replacing them.
-Often, it's recommended to combine breast implant removal with a breast lift.
 During your consultation for this procedure, Dr. Frank will carefully observe your skin and breast tissue.
 If your skin is elastic and your breast tissue is firm, the tissue may contract around the natural breast mound without manual tightening.
-If your examination reveals tissue characteristics that are not conducive to adequate tightening, you may be a candidate for a breast lift.
+If your examination reveals tissue characteristics that are not conducive to adequate tightening, you may be a candidate for a breast lift, once your breast have had time to shrink up after implant removal.
 One of the goals of your breast implant removal is to achieve a satisfying cosmetic result that will last many years.

 Male breast enlargement, called gynecomastia, can develop for several reasons.
 The breast reduction procedure that corrects this issue may remove both fatty and glandular tissue.
-With that, it's uncommon for the breasts to enlarge a second time.
+It’s uncommon for the breasts to enlarge a second time.
 That said, there are some reasons for a recurrence of gynecomastia.
 These include:

 • Obesity.
 A man’s weight at the time of surgery and also after surgery can influence the long-term outcome of male breast reduction.
 If weight gain occurs after surgery, a condition called pseudogynecomastia may develop.
 Fortunately, this may be correctable with weight loss.